 • Utilizing a technology matrix table that helps public and private decision makers to determine what OWTS technologies are best suited for nutrient and pathogen sensitive watersheds and addresses various on-lot site constraints such as shallow groundwater tables, shallow bedrock, slowly and rapidly permeable soils and size restricted lots.

 • Working with industry and regulatory stakeholders to develop and improve materials for design, operation, maintenance, installation, economics, planning, management, and analyzing and diagnosing malfunctions of conventional and advanced OWTS as it relates to adaptation to and mitigation site constraints and of climate change.

-Using the education materials described above, we propose to train OWTS practitioners, decision makers and the public.
+Enhancing existing and developing new training modules for regulatory agencies to inform them of the latest research findings to help influence their policy, regulations, and decision-making capabilities.Using the education materials described above, we propose to train OWTS practitioners, decision makers and the public.
 Delivery of materials will be at outreach workshops conducted within the existing network of Land Grant and private institution OWTS training centers and programs across the United States.
 In addition, training materials will also be delivered at state, regional and national professional conferences and trade shows.
 Delivery methods may include lectures, online content, distance learning venues and hands-on field exercises, fact sheets, demonstration systems and props, Power Point slides, videos and DVDs.

 Measurement of Progress and Results